kenhys/katakatataaaaaaan-we/README.md

 # Limitations

-Katakatataaaaaaan WE doesn't support `contentediable` element and will not support it in the future.
+Katakatataaaaaaan WE doesn't support `contentediable` element and will not support at all.

 # Acknowledgements